dvlshah/Person_Detection_Using_Yolov2/README.md

 6. OUTPUT :The result video with persons detected and corresponding text files containing co-ordinates of each frame would be in zip file.

+Please contact me if you have any doubts.
+Email Id : devalshah190@gmail.com